PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

 }
 ```

 This is all 8 possible vertices for the corners of a voxel.
-We need a way to find all the vertices per side of the voxel.
+We need a way to find all the vertices per each side of the voxel.
 For this we'll make a lookup table (a 2D array) that gets 4 vertices based on the side of the cube we want.

 ```
     public static readonly int[,] BuildOrder = new int[6, 4]